Standing on the Shoulders of Giants: Reprogramming Visual-Language Model for General Deepfake Detection: Experiments

 The cross-datasets evaluation is still a challenging task because the unknown domain gap between the training and testing datasets can be caused by different source data, forgery methods, and/or post-processing.
-In this part, we evaluate the generalization performances in a cross-dataset setting.
-Specifically, our models were trained on the FF++ (only containing DF, F2F, FS, and NT subsets for fair comparisons) and tested on other datasets. {Our method is compared with several state-of-the-art (SOTA) methods published in the past three years, including: UiA-ViT\cite{UiA-ViT}, DCL\cite{DualContrastiveLearning2022sun}, CFM \cite{CFM}, AUNet\cite{Aunet}, SLADD\cite{SLADD}, SBI\cite{DetectingDeepfakesSelfBlended2022shiohara}, FoCus\cite{FoCus}, UCF\cite{UCF}, TALL++\cite{TALL++}, TALL\cite{TALL}, \cite{ba2024exposing}, SeeABLE\cite{SeeABLESoftDiscrepancies2023larue}, LSDA\cite{LSDA}, LAA-Net\cite{LAANetLocalizedArtifact2024nguyen}, VLFFD\cite{GeneralVisualLinguisticFace2023sun}, IID\cite{IID}, SA3WT\cite{SA3WT}, and Bi-LIG\cite{Bi-LIG}.} The experimental results in terms of frame-level and video-level AUC are shown in Table \ref{tab:cross-data}.
-Aside from its moderate performance on the CDF dataset, our method outperforms most competitors on the Wild, DFDC, and DFDCP datasets, which are closer to real-world scenarios.
+In this part, we evaluate the generalization performances in a cross-dataset setting, in which detection models were trained on the FF++ (only containing DF, F2F, FS, and NT subsets for fair comparisons) and tested on other datasets.
+Our method is compared with several state-of-the-art (SOTA) methods proposed in the past three years, including: UiA-ViT \cite{UiA-ViT}, DCL \cite{DualContrastiveLearning2022sun}, CFM \cite{CFM}, AUNet \cite{Aunet}, SLADD \cite{SLADD}, SBI \cite{DetectingDeepfakesSelfBlended2022shiohara}, FoCus \cite{FoCus}, UCF \cite{UCF}, TALL++ \cite{TALL++}, TALL \cite{TALL}, \cite{ba2024exposing}, SeeABLE \cite{SeeABLESoftDiscrepancies2023larue}, LSDA \cite{LSDA}, LAA-Net \cite{LAANetLocalizedArtifact2024nguyen}, VLFFD \cite{GeneralVisualLinguisticFace2023sun}, IID \cite{IID}, SA3WT \cite{SA3WT}, and Bi-LIG \cite{Bi-LIG}.
+The experimental results in terms of frame-level and video-level AUC are shown in Tab. \ref{tab:cross-data}.
+Aside from its moderate performance on the CDF dataset, our method outperforms most competitors on the Wild, DFDC, and DFDCP datasets.
 We also report the results trained on FF++/DF, and found our method still performs better than all the competitors on the Wild, DFDC, and DFDCP datasets.
 It is important to highlight that all competitors re-train backbone networks (e.g., ResNet18 and ViT), which consist of at least 10M trainable parameters.
-In contrast, our method utilizes a mere 0.078M parameters, illustrating that it can achieve superior general performance with fewer learnable parameters.
+In contrast, our method utilizes a mere 0.078M parameters, illustrating its superior general performance with fewer learnable parameters.